Why Might You Need a Top-up Health Plan in Singapore?

 When You Have Pre-existing Conditions

-There are top-up plans that can offer assistance in these situations, providing coverage where your group plan won’t.
+Top-up health plans offer a variety of flexible options tailored to individual needs, varying by insurer and desired benefits.
 These plans can include a range of extended benefits related to the management of pre-existing conditions, making them a valuable option for those with significant medical needs.

 Employer-provided health insurance usually covers pre-existing conditions to some extent, while private plans often have stricter restrictions.
 However, not all group plans offer this coverage.
 If you have a pre-existing condition that isn’t covered, you may still face significant out-of-pocket medical expenses.